A FREE back to school checklist for parents to help cover all the obvious and obscure things that need to be done before your kids head back to class!

 - Bookmark the teacher’s website, sports twitter feed, the district calendar (since my kids ALWAYS ask about their first day off on day 2 of classes ;)

-- Print off multiple mailing labels for your college student so you're ready to send care packages.
+- Print off multiple mailing labels for your college student so you're ready to send some FUN care packages.

 - Schedule some one-on-one time with each kid (yes, even your teen – in fact, ESPECIALLY your teen since they will soon be off on their own).